 Other Major Changes in Patch 0.3.0:

-- Atlas Passive Tree Rework: The Atlas passive tree was significantly restructured to provide more meaningful choices for different playstyles.
-Casual players could invest in increased map quantity and pack size, while dedicated farmers could spec into mechanics-specific clusters that multiplied rewards from the Edict system.
+- Atlas Passive Tree Rework: The Atlas passive tree was redesigned to offer meaningful choices for different playstyles.
+Casual players could boost map quantity and pack size, while farmers could invest in edict-related reward clusters.

 Past League: Dawn of the Hunt (Patch 0.2.0)

-Dawn of the Hunt was the first true seasonal challenge league in Path of Exile 2, launching on April 4, 2025.
-It was a landmark moment for the game, establishing the seasonal format and giving the community its first taste of how leagues would work going forward.
+Dawn of the Hunt was the first real seasonal challenge league in Path of Exile 2, starting April 4, 2025.
+It set the seasonal format and gave the community their first real look at leagues.

 Release Date: April 4, 2025 | End Date: August 2025